-Targeted Support
+Targeted Supports

 Targeted supports are added when the student is having difficulty with understanding and complying with school rules and expectations.
 There is a noted decrease in ability to follow expectations.
 As with Universal Supports, the focus is on teaching the student positive behaviours and problem-solving strategies.
-Targeted supports include universal supports and targeted supports such as: small group instruction of positive social skills, check in check out, staff mentor, accommodation checklist, self-monitoring of behaviour, individual reinforcement systems, tracking, reward system, consultation with division supports for positive behaviour.
+Targeted supports include universal supports and targeted supports such as: small group instruction of positive social skills, check in check out, staff mentor, Rotary Mentorship Program, counseling, accommodation checklist, self-monitoring of behaviour, individual reinforcement systems, tracking, reward system, consultation with division supports for positive behaviour.